clickityKlein/Articles-NLP/README.md

 ```
 ![3,000 Limit Histogram](images/histogram_3000.png)

-*Histogram of the word count from articles less than 3,000 words.*

 In each progressive histogram, we reduce the x-axis limits to focus in on where the
 majority of data is.
 We can see the histogram of the word counts has a significant right skew,